 At Bishop Lonsdale Church of England Primary School and Nursery, Mathematics is taught across the whole school from the very youngest children in our nursery to those in Year 6 following the aims of the National Curriculum.
 In EYFS, children build the foundations for Mathematics, through practical ‘hands on’ experience and opportunities both indoors and outdoors, focusing on Number and Shape, Space and Measure as they move towards their Early Learning Goals.
 In KS1 and KS2 children continually build on these foundations, as they progress through the National Curriculum.
-Our maths curriculum follows the 'Power Maths' scheme.
+Our maths curriculum in KS1 and KS2 follows the 'White Rose Maths' scheme.
 It ensures that children progressively learn new knowledge and skills so that they develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.

 Maths Intent Statement